Mr-Dai/Mr-Dai.github.io/_posts/2017-03-27-MongoDB-CRUD.md

 ```

 <p class="info">
-To remove all documents from a collection, it may be more efficient to use the `drop()` method to drop the entire
+To remove all documents from a collection, it may be more efficient to use the <code>drop()</code> method to drop the entire
 collection, including the indexes, and then recreate the collection and rebuild the indexes.
 </p>